higgsas/higgsas_geo_nodes_manual/docs/installation.rst

 ************************************************************
-For Blender 3.3 Linking node groups to the Startup File
+Linking node groups to the Startup File for Blender 3.3
 ************************************************************

 - Open :guilabel:`Blender`